 What is the West Coast Haunters Convention?

-West Coast Haunters Convention celebrates five years!
-Coast to coast Halloween enthusiasts primed to gather in Portland for annual convention
+West Coast Haunters Convention for Halloween enthusiasts primed to gather in Portland for annual convention

 By Dana Martin